larksledger/simple-matrix-server/README.md

 ## 3. Post Setup
 ### Adding users
+By default, registration of new users is allowed only if they know a secret token.
+This token is configured in `config.toml` around line 185.

-By default, registration of new users is disabled.
-If you want to add users, you have to add them with the `create-account` utility in the dendrite container.
+If you want to add users, you have to add them with the `users create-user` utility in the continuwuity container.
 For your convenience, there is the `add_user.sh` script that makes this interaction a little faster.
+Note that the first user account will be equipped with admin privileges, so first create the admin account and then your perosonal accounts.

+I do not know how registration interacts with adding users, i.e. if the very first user is registered via token, will he be admin?
+I suggest you use the `add_user.sh` for the very first user.

 ## TODOs
-- Federation
+- [x] Federation
-- TURN server
+- [ ] TURN server